enthonyaraujo/enthonyaraujo/README.md

 ## 🎓 Academic Background

-I'm currently in the final stage of my Science and Technology degree at UFERSA (Rural Federal University of the Semi-Arid) and about to enter the Computer Engineering program.
+I'm currently in the final stage of my Science and Technology degree at UFERSA (Federal Rural University of the Semi-Arid) and about to enter the Computer Engineering program.
 Over the course of my studies, I’ve built a strong foundation in mathematics, logic, and programming — essential pillars for my journey in tech.

 ## 💻 Technical Skills